Training courses & programs

 Educational offerings are available for the following major subject areas:

 - Writing a business plan

 - Business management (including FastTrac)

 - Finance/cash flow/bookkeeping (including QuickBooks)

 - Special conferences for women, veterans, government procurement, more

 The Business Development Program offers a variety of outstanding educational opportunities throughout the year.
 Here are highlights of upcoming events.

-The SBA and Small Business Majority continue to host free Affordable Care Act 101 webinars Thursdays at 1 p.m. to educate small business owners on the basics of the Affordable Care Act and how to enroll in health insurance marketplaces, which open early for Missouri.
-See this article about the Affordable Care Act for more information.
+The SBA and Small Business Majority continue to host free Affordable Care Act 101 webinars Thursdays at 1 p.m.
+CST to educate small business owners on the basics of the Affordable Care Act and what it all means for small businesses — tax credits, shared responsibility, cost containment and more.
+Learn more about the Affordable Care Act.

 Need more information?
 Contact one of our program areas with questions: